Stoefff/Object-Oriented-Programming-17-18/Week09/README.md

 ### Dynamic array or `Vector`
 * The same in c++
-* Very fast because of the linear podredba in the memory
+* Very fast because of the linear arrangement in the memory
 * The only con is the moment when you should resize, because of the copied memory

 ## Inheritance (continue)
-* Useful when trying to find whether two classes are podobni
+* Useful when trying to find whether two classes are similar
 * Logically can be changed with **inherited `IS` the derived**

 ### Access modifiers